semgrep/semgrep-docs/docs/deployment/add-semgrep-other-ci.md

 import NextStepsComments from "/src/components/concept/_next-steps-comments.mdx"

-# Add Semgrep to other CI providers
+# Add Semgrep manually to CI providers

 :::note Your deployment journey
 - You have gained the necessary [resource access and permissions](/deployment/checklist) required for deployment.